 More than ever, businesses have become focused on forging strong, meaningful relationships with their customers.
-We have powerful brands like Nordstrom, American Express and Zappos proving to the world that customer service can actually be a source of sustainable competitive advantage, not just another expense on the balance sheet.
+We have powerful brands like Nordstrom, American Express and Zappos proving to the world that call centers and customer service can actually be a source of sustainable competitive advantage, not just another expense on the balance sheet.

 We have new thought leadership coming out every day extolling the virtues of customer service, declaring how we should be approaching the subject and warning of the dangers of ignoring it.